- Muslim Hub

 May this Ramadan guide serve as a beneficial resource for you on your journey - any goodness in it comes solely from Allah ﷻ , while any shortcomings are my own.

-I pray that Allah ﷻ grants us all our most spiritually enriching Ramadan yet, grants us taqwa, grants us the company of Al-Qareeb, and accepts our Ramadan.
+I pray that Allah ﷻ grants us all our most spiritually enriching Ramadan yet, accepting our fasts, and granting us taqwa.

 Ramadan Nights by Mohammad Racim